vuanhtuan1012/data-modeling-with-postgres/README.md

 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in **understanding what songs users are listening to**.

 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
-They'd like to create a Postgres database with tables designed to optimize queries on song play analysis.
+They'd like to **create a Postgres database with tables designed to optimize queries on song play analysis**.

 In this project, I will:
 - create a star schema :  define fact and dimension tables for anlytic focus.
 - write an ETL pipeline : transfer data from files in two local directories into tables in Postgres.
 - test the database and ETL pipeline.
-- do analyses on the database.
+- do analyses on the song plays.

 ## Project Structure